grooosy/ruyaa-capital-ai/README.md

 # RuyaaCapital Staging

-This is a trivial commit to trigger a Vercel deployment.
+This commit is used to trigger a fresh deployment on Vercel from the staging branch.